opencadc-metadata-curation/collection2caom2/README.md

 # Tricks and Traps
 - what might confuse users about API and address it directly
-- explain why each gotcah is the way it is
+- explain why each gothca is the way it is
+- add the create/update - must read to update from /ams/caom2repo/sc2repo

 # Credits and Connections
 - contributors